work for us banner

 Evolving Communities Secondary Logo

-Are you a good communicator with a passion for listening and the confidence to represent other people’s views?
-Do you have experience of using maternity services, partnership working and project management?
-Join our team to engage with diverse communities across Devon about their maternity and neonatal experiences.
-You’ll represent their voices in NHS Trust and system meetings, bringing vital insights and constructive challenge and scrutiny to inform positive change.
+Join our team to support our work engaging with diverse communities across Gloucestershire about their maternity and neonatal experiences, and represent their voices in NHS Trust meetings, bringing vital insights and constructive challenge and scrutiny to inform positive change.

 Who we are looking for